 Two major, longitudinal projects will be completed over the course of the two-year program

 The resident will be an active member of the following committees during months seven through 24.
 The resident will have the opportunity to serve on other committees depending on resident and program director preference.

 Resident Report Presentations/Discussions

 Resident Report Facilitation

 Podium Presentation at Great Lakes Pharmacy Residency Conference (present major project)

 Poster Presentation on PGY1 project at the annual PSW conference

 Poster Presentation on PGY2 project at the University Health System Consortium (UHC) meeting (usually the Saturday prior to the ASHP Midyear meeting)

 The base of the residency is four-week rotations in a variety of clinical and operational areas throughout the pharmacy department.
-The first six months will focus on clinical areas and the remainder of the residency will be a mix of clinical and operational rotations.
+The first 12 months will focus on clinical areas and some basic operational rotations.
+The remainder of the residency will be more in depth operational rotations and unique areas of pharmacy operations.
 The resident will rotate through each of these rotations while maintaining his/her required staffing component of the residency and other required activities.
 The resident will also be required to complete two major projects (one each year).

 Four weeks of department training